 The Team Effectiveness Profile (TEP) serves as a detailed assessment and workshop designed to assist groups in improving their output and work satisfaction.
-Under normal circumstances, issues that block a group's effectiveness may not be apparent, but Issues remaining undisclosed can drain a group's energy and undermine its productive efforts.
+Under normal circumstances, issues blocking a group's effectiveness may not be apparent.
+However, issues remaining undisclosed can drain a group's energy and undermine its productive efforts.
 The TEP was developed to help groups systematically identify these exact types of issues.

 How It Works

 - Clarify the group being evaluated (people may be members of more than one group)

 - Emphasize the need for candid responses so that the group may benefit from the opportunity to discuss areas that are troubling to the group as a whole

 - Assure the group of the anonymity of their individual responses

 - Expand on the definitions used to evaluate the 50 statements

 - Assist in collecting, reporting, and comparing group data

 - Help the group to confront its more sensitive issues

 - Reduce or eliminate problems that can drain a group's energy